haydenfrank/DSA-project-2/README.md

 - Node.JS version 20.19 or higher
 - Vite version 7.1 or higher

-To build and run the app on localhost, navigate to the project older in the terminal of your choice and run the commands:
+To build and run the app on localhost, clone the repo, navigate to the project folder in the terminal of your choice, and run the commands:

 npm install